intaro/twig-sandbox-bundle/README.md

 ]);
 ```

-Also you might want to add extensions to your twig environment.
+Also, you might want to add extensions to your twig environment.
 Example how to add:
 ```php
 // Acme/DemoBundle/AcmeDemoBundle.php
 <?php